STAT545-UBC-hw-2018-19/hw01-singhg53/README.md

 - Here is a round bulletin point which is filled in
 	+ Here is one which isn't filled in
-		* here is a boxed one
+		* Here is a boxed one

 Gurjot will now stop reffering to himself in third person point of view.